-There are many tell-tale signs within a business that could help you understand if it is the right time to implement an ERP, read below for some of the signs:
+Many tell-tale signs within a business could help you understand if it is the right time to implement an ERP, read below for some of the symptoms:

 Do simple tasks take longer than necessary?
 Is coordination between business functions difficult?
 Is a lot of time wasted on manually inputting data?
 Manual systems may be taking their toll on your productivity, as they can be very time consuming to administrate.
 If you’re a small company with limited resources, you can’t afford to waste resource on non-value adding tasks.
 An ERP would help boost productivity by turning the manual systems into automated systems, which would speed up processes from reporting through to finding simple information such as order queries.

 If like many companies you have different systems for different parts of the business, this could be costing more than you think.
 An ERP system would help to unify all the different systems into one, trimming down the complexity of your businesses software, allowing things to run smoother.
 See benefits such as reduced training costs & waste, faster IT support, improved supply chain management, product development, and much more.

 Is it sometimes difficult to answer customer order queries?
 Is it challenging to understand your target consumer profile?
 An ERP can give your team a complete view by gathering data such as sales, accounts, inventory, and even buying habits.
 This capability gives you and your employees a better understanding of customer needs and can also anticipate orders before they come in, allowing you to provide a better service.

 Businesses often get to the point where the cumulative effect of inefficiencies is having a significant impact on the bottom line.
 These efficiencies are exacerbated by growth.
 It’s sometimes challenging to realise, and you may need to take a step back to get a better view of the problems at hand.